 The engineer says it was Raggi who proposed a mid-engine concept, noting, “I felt we should model the car very close to what Iso was producing at the time, (something) with the engine in the front, not the rear.”

 But Bizzarrini was an engineer’s engineer, and the mid-engine idea gained enough traction with him and Carrozzeria Bertone that Giugiaro made a number of concept sketches.
-One was labeled a “Competizione Bizzarrini” and dated 3-X1-64; one on those sketches is shown in this blog entry’s art.
+One was labeled a “Competizione Bizzarrini” and dated 3-X1-64; one on those sketches is seen above.
 All the renderings featured swoopy fenders and a curvaceous and rakish roofline that, needless to say, looked nothing like a Mangusta.
 (Indeed, the sketches very likely served as the basis for a future Bizzarrini or two, but that’s a story we will address at another time.)

 With a mid-engine thread uncovered, the investigation took an intriguing turn in 2001 when Giugiaro and I were discussing Maserati’s Ghibli and Bora, and De Tomaso.
 “The Mangusta started as a Ghia showcar with a Bizzarrini chassis and engine,” the great designer said.
 “After the agreement (when De Tomaso and Rowan Industries bought Ghia), it became a De Tomaso.”